PhilHacks/ChatBot-typescript/README.md

 ### **1. Project Overview**

 - **Project Name:** ChatBotApp
-- **Description:** ChatBotApp is a simple command-line interface chatbot developed using Node.js.
+- **Description:** ChatBotApp is a simple command-line interface chatbot developed using Node.js and Typescript.
 It can respond to specific commands such as "help", "greet", and "weather".
-The application is designed using the Command design pattern, allowing for easy scalability and addition of new commands in the future.
+The application is designed so that it can easily be scaled up with new commands.

 ### **2. Installation and Setup**